Adibian/Persian_Tacotron2/README.md

 ## License
 This project is based on [Tacotron2](https://github.com/NVIDIA/tacotron2),
 which is licensed under the BSD 3-Clause License.
-The modifications for [your purpose, e.g., Persian TTS, improvements] are © 2025 Majid Adibian.
+The modifications for Persian TTS are © 2025 Majid Adibian.